 Ana shrugged, smiling mysteriously.
 “We’ll see.”
 She wrapped her arm through Sebastien’s and they followed Damien and Alec.

-After a while of silence Alec said, “I could join the army, maybe.
+After a lingering silence, Alec said, “I could join the army, maybe.
 They don’t require you to be a really great thaumaturge, as long as you’re competent.
 I’m not good enough for them to sponsor me, but they would probably pay enough to get by once I got my certification.
 And it’s respectable enough, serving the country.”
-He sounded doubtful, but his shoulders weren’t hunched.
+He sounded doubtful, but his posture straightened.

-She’d even been secretly practicing with her shadow-familiar, repeated castings getting rid of the lingering trauma and trepidation she had felt toward it since the incident with Newton.
-She played around with shadow-puppet shows and made random objects sparkle with an intensity that she hadn’t since she was a child with the untiring obsession of a new trick.
+She’d also been secretly practicing with her shadow-familiar, repeated castings easing the lingering trauma and trepidation she had felt toward it since the incident with Newton.
+She played around with shadow-puppet shows and made random objects sparkle with an intensity that she hadn’t shown since she was a child with the untiring obsession of learning a new trick.

 Some of Sebastien’s deeply depleted well of internal energy was returning, though she had good days and bad days, and had already consumed half of the little vial of beamshell tincture.
 Soon, she hoped, she wouldn’t need it any longer.